Shadowv7/discord-reaction-role/README.md

     // The list of all the reaction roles let allReactionRoles = client.reactionRoleManager.reactionRole; // [ {ReactionRole}, {ReactionRole} ]

-    // The list of all the giveaways on the server with ID "1909282092" let onServer = client.reactionRoleManager.reactionRole.filter((rr) => rr.guildID === "1909282092");
+    // The list of all the reaction roles on the server with ID "1909282092" let onServer = client.reactionRoleManager.reactionRole.filter((rr) => rr.guildID === "1909282092");
 ```
 ## Events